-It doesn’t matter if you goto a School, College or University, they can all be stressful places than can often put your mental health under strain.
+It doesn’t matter if you go to a School, College or University, they can all be stressful places than can often put your mental health under strain.
 But the good news is there are ways to keep your mental health in tip-top shape and thus help you learn and study better.
-You only have to pick one or more of these ten tips to help yourself to feel better, but obviously the more you do, the better your mental health should be…
+For instance, you can prioritize assignments and try paying someone to do your homework that you are not interested in.
+You only have to pick one or more of these ten tips to help yourself to feel better, but obviously, the more you do, the better your mental health should be…

 Be Mindful of Mental Health!